“I scheme Brazil will take it,” Rinzlo says as the taxi pulls away.

 The first woman alights and we drive on in silence.

 She hands the driver her fare.
-He counts out her change and then she climbs out.
 As she closes the car’s door she looks at Rinzlo and scoffs before walking away.

 We continue driving.